superpowers04/Figura/README.md

 Curseforge : https://www.curseforge.com/minecraft/mc-mods/figura

+**Figura REQUIRES the Fabric API to run.** You can find the Fabric API here : https://www.curseforge.com/minecraft/mc-mods/fabric-api

 # Figura

 The Figura Project is dedicated to re-imagining the way avatars in minecraft work, as a way to allow players to more creatively express themselves.